 “CAMA is a peer support network where I’ve gained a lot of sisters, from different families, from different countries and communities.
 They really support me emotionally, physically, and motivate me in the things that we do.”

 In return for volunteering with the CAMFED Association, Charity was given access to a small loan enabling her to start a homeware business.
 In 2010, she was selected to participate in the Goldman Sachs 10,000 Women Leadership and Enterprise, Gender and Entrepreneurship Together (GET Ahead) Initiative.
 This led to her selection as a Core Trainer, and in this role Charity has spread her knowledge of financial literacy and entrepreneurship to hundreds of other young women across her district.

 Charity was elated when, in 2012, CAMFED Zambia supported her to return to her studies.
 She enrolled at Mufulira Professional College and has qualified as a teacher, specializing in Early Childhood Development.
 Charity thrived at college and was able to develop her leadership skills even further, stepping up as a representative for 2,000 students.
 She won prizes both for her academic performance and was recognized as an outstanding female leader.

-Continuing in her work with CAMA, Charity was elected by her peers as leader of their local chapter, comprised of more than 1,000 young women.
+Continuing in her work with the CAMFED Association, Charity was elected by her peers as leader of their local chapter, comprised of more than 1,000 young women.
 In this role, Charity steers their community work to ensure they are reaching the most vulnerable groups.
 Together they conduct sessions for students, parents and school staff, on children’s right to education and safeguarding from exploitation or abuse.
 They also donate school fees and materials to ensure that more girls can remain in school.
 Charity personally supports five girls and two boys in their education.

 Charity (center) with two of the students she has supported to go to school.
 (Photo: CAMFED/Eliza Powell)